UBC-Thunderbots/Software/docs/getting-started.md

 ### Building with CLion

-First we need to setup CLion
+First, we need to setup CLion:
 1. Open CLion
 2. Select `Import Bazel Project`
 3. Set `Workspace` to wherever you cloned the repository + `/src`.
 So if I cloned the repo to `/home/my_username/Downloads/Software`, my workspace would be `/home/my_username/Downloads/Software/src`.